quillai-network/WachAI-Router/README.md

 └─────────┘  └──────────────┘
 ```

-### Sub-Agent Cluster
+### Sub-Agent Clusters

-The router manages connections to the following specialized agents:
+WachAI router can support multiple sub agents for each job category.
+Currently, the router manages connections to the following specialized agents:

-- **Sentry:wachAI** - Smart contract security auditing
+- **Sentry:wachAI** - Smart contract verification
-- **TokenSense:wachAI** - Contract verification and due diligence
+- **TokenSense:wachAI** - Token verification

 ## How It Works

 1. **Job Reception**: Router receives a job request via ACP with service requirements
-2. **Classification**: AI analyzes the request and classifies it as either:
+2. **Classification**: AI analyzes the request and classifies it.
-   - `audit_contract` - Security audits and code review
-   - `verify_contract` - Contract verification and due diligence
-   - `null` - Job doesn't match any offering (rejected)
 3. **Routing**: Job is routed to the appropriate sub-agent in the cluster
 4. **Tracking**: Router tracks both the original job and routed job through all phases
 5. **Delivery**: Once sub-agent completes work, router delivers results back to original client